Chris-labtech/Asset-Management---C-/README.md

-# Asset-Management .NET
+# Asset-Management Csharp

 The Asset Tracker Manangement Ssytem is an application used to track the storage location and value of assets.

-This system was built using .NET, and SQL.
+This system was built using C#, and SQL.

+There are two main applications
+    1. Offline Application    - Develop with .NET
+    2. Online Application     - Develop with ASP.NET/ MVC Pattern

 Features:

     Login Screen:     Secure Login for authorized access.
+    Interactive Page: Home Page has transition features.

 How to use: